 - acting as an HSR, a member of an HSC, or other role under HSWA

-- using your lawful powers as an HSR or member of an HSC – for example, directing someone to cease unsafe work.
+- using your lawful powers as an HSR or member of an HSC (eg directing someone to cease unsafe work).

 Examples of negative steps